altmp/altv-js-module/docs/building.md

 > Make sure to stop the server before compilation finishes, otherwise you will get a file access error, and the compiled module DLL won't be copied to the `dist` directory.

+### Submodules
+If you get errors about missing headers for the `cpp-sdk` make sure you have pulled the *submodules*.
+You can do this by cloning the repo with the `--recurse-submodules` flag, or by running `git submodule init && git submodule update` in the repository directory.